+• Management Committee:

-- Management Committee: - Responsibility for implementation of policies and standards on risk management. - Supervision of performance of Second Line of Defence functions and policies. - Information on risk management to the Board of Directors and escalation of proposals for action. - Operational decisions made within framework of policies and standards approved by Board of Directors.
+- Responsibility for implementation of policies and standards on risk management. - Supervision of performance of Second-Line of defence functions and policies. - Information on risk management to the Board of Directors and escalation of proposals for action. - Operational decisions made within framework of policies and standards approved by Board of Directors.

-Relies on Actuarial and Reserves Committee and Risk Committee, to which the Internal Control Committee and on the Compliance Committee.
+Relies on Actuarial and Reserves Committee and Risk Committee, to which the Internal Control Committee t, and on the Compliance Committee.

-• Risk Holding Committee:
+· Risk Committee:

-It will be tasked with supervising the Risk Management Function and System, particularly compliance with Risk Appetite.
+Comprises all full members of the Management Committee, the head of the actuarial function and the Corporate head of Management risk and Internal Control (without the right to vote), will be tasked with supervising the Risk Management Function and System, particularly compliance with Risk Appetite.
 The Corporate Head of Risk Management and Internal Control will receive the meeting minutes of established Holding Committees and of the Local Risk Committees may attend such meetings without a vote, and report to the Risk Committee any decision or potential risks that may affect the Group's solvency position.

-• Actuarial and Reserves Committee:
+Actuarial and Reserves Committee:

-It will be tasked with overseeing the actuarial function and policy in the Group, and with the establishment of technical provisions within the framework of Policies and standards approved by the Board of Directors.
+Comprises all members of the Management Committee, the Corporate Head of Management risk and Internal Control and the head of the actuarial function of the Group (without the right to vote), will be tasked with overseeing the actuarial function and policy in the Group, and with the establishment of technical provisions within the framework of Policies and standards approved by the Board of Directors.

-• Compliance Committee:
+· Compliance Committee:

-It is tasked with overseeing the compliance function and policy in the Group within the framework of the Policy and standards approved by the Board of Directors.
+Comprises full members of the Management Committee, the Corporate Directors of People and Sustainabilityand Corporate Affairs, and the Group Compliance Officer (without the right to vote), it is tasked with overseeing the compliance function and policy in the Group within the framework of the Policy and standards approved by the Board of Directors.

 Given that risk management is a local responsibility, notwithstanding the entities being a part of a business group and its integration in an organisational structure directed by the Group's holding structure, each business unit has a local risk committee that will oversees compliance with all the Group's risk management standards, guidelines and policies.
-It will comprise the heads of each corporate area of each unit and it will be tasked with overseeing the functioning of the risk management system and advising the local Management Committee for relevant decision-making.
+It will comprises the heads of each corporate area of each unit and it will be tasked with overseeing the functioning of the risk management system and advising the local Management Committee for relevant decision making.